Skip to main content

 Let's start by adding a web server host.
 Visit the Hosts page, and click the “Add” button.
 Choose a name, and click on the Role dropdown.
 Hosts (as well as lighthouses and relays) are only allowed to have one role.

-Add a host form with an open 'select a role' dropdown hovering over `webserver`Add a host form with an open 'select a role' dropdown hovering over `webserver`
+Add a host form with an open 'select a role' dropdown hovering over `webserver-internal`Add a host form with an open 'select a role' dropdown hovering over `webserver-internal`

 Similarly, we will create two user device hosts and give them both the appropriate user-device role.